jbuchbinder/jbuchbinder.github.com/source/_posts/2015-03-26-the-departed-introducing-costello-and-life-in-the-shadows.md

 ![departed-0012.jpg](/images/2015/03/departed-0012.jpg)

-When Sullivan's younger self is revealed, sitting down, Costello and Sullivan are represented at thirds, and we can see that there's light everwhere ...
+When Sullivan's younger self is revealed, sitting down, Costello and Sullivan are represented at thirds, and we can see that there's light everywhere ...

 ![departed-0016.jpg](/images/2015/03/departed-0016.jpg)